wp-plugins/wp-miniaudioplayer/wp-miniaudioplayer/readme.txt

 After that your player should work fine.

 == Changelog ==

+= 1.4.5 =
+* Bug fixed: On certain server configuration the editor window didn't save the customizations.
+This should be resolved.

 = 1.4.4 =
 * Bug fixed: the mute volume did't unmute.